invoice-observer/invoice-monitoring-cli/README.md

 ## Related Projects

-Works together with [Invoice Core Application](https://github.com/e-danz/invoice-core-app.git) which produces the messages consumed by this service.
+Works together with [Invoice Core](https://github.com/invoice-observer/invoice-core-app.git) which publishes the messages consumed by this service.